Artak-bite/script/README.md

 you can check links and connection with php to mysql using "localhost" and "localhost/adminer" 'login - root , password - mypass'

-It is change ssh port
+First is going to change ssh port
-It is block connections
+Second is going to block connections
-And backup files
+And finally backup the necessary files(folders)

     sudo sh changessh.sh
     sudo sh blockconnec.sh